 Today President Trump turned the clock back, weakened U.S. leadership, and sent us on a path that will exacerbate climate change.
 That's bad for our country and our planet.
 The executive order withdrawing the Clean Power Plan is contrary to the mission of the Environmental Protection Agency, and it severely undermines critical efforts to protect clean air and water. - Suzanne Bonamici

 District 2: Greg Walden represents district 2 in Oregon, which encompasses the eastern part of the state.
 Whatever he says about climate change, Greg Walden has consistently voted against efforts to address the problem.
 He's repeatedly voted against alternative energy, in favor of fossil fuel interests, and he voted to end the Clean Power Plan.
-Several challengers are lining up for the race for this seat in 2018.

 District 3: Earl Blumenauer represents Oregon's 3rd district by supporting efforts to address climate change.

 If Donald Trump engages in an anti-science, highly partisan witch hunt to drive out hard working analysts and scientists who understand the risks of climate change, I will fight and do everything I can to protect their rights and voices. - Earl Blumenauer

 District 4: Peter DeFazio represents district 4.
 He is in favor of addressing climate change.